-There are quite a few ways you can install Ubuntu on your Windows PC.
+There are a few ways to install Ubuntu on your Windows PC.
 You can always wipe it entirely and install Ubuntu, thus losing the Windows part of your PC.
 You can install Ubuntu in a dual boot setup that lets you choose between Windows or Ubuntu at the time of boot.
-Thanks to Microsoft’s efforts you can now also install Ubuntu on your Windows 10 PC via the Microsoft Store.
-However, this will only install a command-line version with all the command-line tools and utilities.
-Of course, Redmond won’t want to help you in switching the OS entirely.
+Thanks to Microsoft’s efforts you can now install Ubuntu via the Microsoft Store.
+However, this will only install a command-line version with all the tools and utilities.
+Of course, Redmond won’t want to help you switch the OS entirely.
 Another popular way of installing Ubuntu is in the form of an Ubuntu virtual machine.

 There are some advantages and disadvantages to this method.
-First, if you install Ubuntu as a virtual machine, you don’t have to make any permanent changes to your computer.
-It is basically like installing a big AAA game, only a little more complicated.
+First, if you install Ubuntu as a virtual machine, you don’t have to make any changes to your computer.
 You can uninstall it just as easily as you uninstall another app.
 However, this means you’re running an operating system, within an operating system.
 Windows 10 is already using up your RAM and processor power, and when you run the Ubuntu virtual machine that too will need some resources and RAM.
-Therefore, this isn’t exactly an ideal solution if you want to use Ubuntu for some serious work.
-If your usage of Ubuntu is only very limited an Ubuntu virtual machine is perhaps the most comfortable choice.
+If your usage of Ubuntu is limited, an Ubuntu virtual machine is perhaps the most comfortable choice.

 Requirements